terryaney/Documentation.Camelot/KatApp.Vue.md

 Property Type: `string | undefined`;
 Gets the suffix to display *after* the rendered input.

-The value can by provided by the model or a RBL Framework calculation value.
+The value can by provided by the model or a RBLe Framework calculation value.

 Returns value based on following precedence:

-1. `rbl-input.suffix` RBL Framework calculation value
+1. `rbl-input.suffix` RBLe Framework calculation value
 1. `model.suffix` property
 1. `undefined` if no value provided.